fetchai/agents-aea/docs/index.md

 The AEA framework provides the developer with a number of features, which combined cannot be found anywhere else:

+* The peer-to-peer <a href="acn">agent communication network (ACN)</a> allows your AEAs to interact with all other AEAs over the public internet.
 * The <a href="registry">AEA registry</a> enables code sharing and re-use by providing a space in which AEAs or their individual components may be shared.
 * The framework's <a href="ledger-integration">crypto and ledger APIs</a> make it possible for AEAs to interact with blockchains.
 * The <a href="contract">contract</a> packages enable AEAs to interact with smart contracts on various decentralised ledgers.